mei-li/github-workshop/README.md

 ```
 git revert --no-edit <commit hash>
 ```
-and again check your commit history
+and again check your commit history.
+The commit ID can be obtained from the commit history.

 ## Rewrite the last 4 commits

-Now undo the last 4 commits and split them into two, one adding the `hello.py` file and one the `goodbye.py` Use
+Now undo the last 5 commits and split them into two, one adding the `hello.py` file and one the `goodbye.py` Use
 ```
-git reset --soft <commit hash>
+git reset --soft HEAD~5
 ```
+Then add and commit as described.

 ## Before pushing

 Imagine that you forgot to add some comment.
-Add a random comment in the code and amend the last commit.
+Add a random comment to `hello.py`or `goodbye.py` and amend the last commit.

 ## Push and make a Pull request

 Push your new branch and make a Pull request.
 Ask for your reviewer to check the commits.

 ## Optional: play around with .gitignore